Cholesterol and Health title

 By the end of the study period the "predicted risks for CHD were halved" in the intervention group.

 Note that this applied only to the "predicted risks", not to the numbers of heart attacks.
-All the study really showed was that men would do as they were told.
+All the study really showed was that the men in the study would do as they were told.

 This study was unusual as it had a 10-year follow up.[2]
 During this time, the intervention group were still seen regularly and advised and treated.
 At the end of this period, the results were as follows: